 - Applicants will be advised at the time of intake and at the start of the screening interview that criminal behavior will jeopardize admission to a PHA program.
 Criminal activity that occurs while an applicant's family is on the PHA's waiting list may result in the PHA's decision to reject an applicant family. - Involvement in criminal activity by any member of an applicant family or household member that would adversely affect the health, safety, or welfare of other residents will be verified using information from the criminal records system of the City of Sacramento, the State of California, and the federal National Crime Information Center (the "NCIC").
 The PHA will also examine criminal histories provided by other States or municipalities, court records, and other evidence that might document any criminal activity.
 In addition, the current and former landlords and housing providers will be asked to indicate problems during the applicant's tenancy.
-The Authority will review police reports for any criminal activity during the three-year period prior to consideration for admission. - The PHA will use a third party service to check criminal history. - The PHA will use the criminal records system of the City and County of Sacramento, the State of California, the NCIC, Department of Justice (DOJ), and other states and/or municipalities to check all applicants for any evidence of: - (1) Any and all information relative to any criminal convictions within the past three (3) years; - (2) Any and all information relative to any criminal charges that are currently pending before the court of the State of California or any jurisdiction, including the federal courts; - (3) Lifetime sex offender registration requirement for any household member.
-The PHA will check nationwide for each adult family member.
+The Authority will review police reports for any criminal activity during the three-year period prior to consideration for admission. - The PHA will use a third party service to check criminal history. - The PHA will use the criminal records system of the City and County of Sacramento, the State of California, the NCIC, Department of Justice (DOJ), and other states and/or municipalities to check all applicants for any evidence of: - (1) Any and all information relative to any criminal convictions within the past three (3) years; - (2) Any and all information relative to any criminal charges that are currently pending before the court of the State of California or any jurisdiction, including the federal courts; - (3) In accordance with 24 CFR 982.553(a)(2),the PHA must establish standards that prohibit admission to the program if any member of the household is subject to a lifetime registration requirement under a State sex offender registration program.